Irving Langmuir Award in Chemical Physics

 Sponsored by the General Electric Fund and the General Electric Corporate Research & Development Center

-Crim says growing up during the Sputnik era, when science was idealized, nurtured his interest in both physics and chemistry.
-A professor at Southwestern University inspired him to choose a career in chemistry.
-At Cornell University, where he earned his Ph.D., he learned that physical chemistry is a combination of two fields that he found deeply engrossing.
+Neumark is now attempting to go beyond femtosecond PES into the attosecond time scale.
+"With femtosecond lasers one is probing nuclear motion in real time.
+The next step is devising experiments that can probe electronic motion in real time," Neumark tells C&EN.

-Crim joined the department of chemistry at Wisconsin in 1977 after serving with Los Alamos Scientific Laboratory and Western Electric.
-He became a member of the National Academy of Sciences in 2001.
-He has authored or coauthored more than 125 papers.
+Born in Chicago, Neumark, 52, received B.A. and M.A. degrees from Harvard University and a Ph.D. in physical chemistry from UC Berkeley.
+In addition to his current position as a professor at Berkeley, Neumark is director of the Chemical Sciences Division at Lawrence Berkeley National Laboratory.

-The award address will be presented before the Division of Physical Chemistry.—Alex Tullo
+Neumark will present the award address before the Division of Physical Chemistry.

 Join the conversation